 10 The Big Sussex Bike Ride – family riding at different levels

 Fancy riding with a celebrity?
 Every June you can raise funds for sick babies and children along with the TV presenter Davina McCall.
 Check out Davina’s Comic Relief effort for evidence of her past cycling form.
 If you need extra incentive there’s a hearty BBQ lunch served at the finish line in the grounds of the East Sussex National Hotel.
 Davina’s Big Sussex Bike Ride 2019 for Action Medical Research offers something for every level of rider.
 There’s a 21-mile route for newer riders, a more challenging 40-mile route and a 68 mile ride for the very keen.
-In 2019 it takes place on the 16th June.
+It takes place on the 14th June 2020.

 11 London to Brighton bike ride – the original party ride

 The London to Brighton annual charity cycle challenge is not only one of the most iconic mass British cycle events, it claims to be the oldest cycle challenge in Europe, having begun in 1976.
 The 54 mile ride takes place in June and you can choose from a long list of charities to cycle for.
 After you’ve left the city and beaten the Beacon you can ride to victory on Brighton coast and relax on the beach or perhaps visit the Village Beach Party.
 There are chill–out zones with giant deck chairs and bean bags, live music, street food and games.
 You must be 14 on the day to take part in this 2019 challenge ride but the whole family may enjoy supporting.

 12 JDRF Cycle for a Cure bike ride – fun track riding with a child friendly option